 - Weigh your baby.
 Check your baby’s weight regularly.
 If they are not gaining appropriate amounts of weight they may need help to get the milk they need.

 The following video from Global Health Media discusses how to tell your baby is getting enough milk including how to tell your baby is drinking well at the breast (skip to two minutes in to see effective sucking and swallowing).

 Baby not gaining weight

 Although many babies lose a little weight at first, normal weight gain after the first few days of life is 30-40g (1oz) per day.
-If your baby is sleepy and not gaining weight, or very little, keeping him well fed is often the key to him getting better at breastfeeding and being less sleepy.
+If your baby is finding breastfeeding difficult or is sleepy and not gaining weight—or very little—keeping him well fed is often the key to him getting better at breastfeeding and being less sleepy.
 An intense pumping routine will both protect your milk supply and provide a breast milk supplement to feed him.
-Urgent breastfeeding support from a breastfeeding specialist can check whether attachment, positioning, tongue function or other reasons for low milk supply are at play apart from having a sleepy baby.
+Urgent breastfeeding support from a breastfeeding specialist can check whether attachment, positioning, tongue function or other reasons for low milk supply are involved.

 Take action sooner rather than later

 The sooner you can turn things around the quicker breastfeeding can get back on track.
-There is no advantage to just keep weighing a baby without taking action in the hope that a sleepy baby’s weight will miraculously pick up on its own.
+There is no advantage to just keep weighing a baby without taking action in the hope that a baby’s weight will miraculously pick up on its own if he is sleepy or not breastfeeding well.
 To get changes you will likely have to make changes.
 Sometimes simply improving the latch and position, using both breasts per feed, using breast compressions and reminding a sleepy baby to breastfeed every couple of hours will be enough.
 If this doesn’t improve weight gain within 24-48 hours however, an intense routine of pumping and topping up to satiety after breastfeeds can turn things around quickly see Baby Not Gaining Weight and Supplementing an Underweight Baby for much more information.